wl-wisevision/models/official/resnet/README.md

 python cifar10_main.py
 ```

-Use `--data_dir` to specify the location of the CIFAR-10 data used in the previous step.
+    Use `--data_dir` to `` the location of the CIFAR-10 data used in the previous step.
 There are more flag options as described in `cifar10_main.py`.

 ## ImageNet